ElasticsearchTraining/ElasticsearchTraining.github.io/_posts/2015-09-29-whats-talking-elastic.md

 * act as a supplement to [Elasticsearch Training](https://github.com/elasticsearchtraining)
 * explore technologies and integrations around Elasticsearch

-If you are interested, please feel free to contribute to plugins, tutorials, code samples, gists to [Elasticsearch Training](https://github.com/elasticsearchtraining) or articles on [Talking Elastic](/).
+If you are interested, please feel free to contribute plugins, tutorials, code samples, gists to [Elasticsearch Training](https://github.com/elasticsearchtraining) or articles on [Talking Elastic](/).

 Let's keep talking!